Polyamory in the United States: Other states

+Polling

-A 2022 survey found that 30% of U.S. adults support the legalization of polyamory, with 40% opposing.
+A 2022 survey found that 30% of U.S. adults supported giving polyamorous people equal legal protection with monogamous people, with 40% opposing.
 The 18 to 44 age group had the highest level of support at 42%, while 52% of respondents aged 65+ were opposed.

 Polyamory rights organizations

 Loving More was an American non-profit organization formed to support and advocate on behalf of polyamorous people.
 Founded in 1984, Loving More claimed to be the oldest and longest-running polyamory organization; Loving More became inactive in March 2024.

 The Organization for Polyamory and Ethical Non-monogamy (OPEN) was founded in the United States in 2022 as "a nonprofit organization dedicated to normalizing and empowering non-monogamous individuals and communities."

 The Polyamory Legal Advocacy Coalition (PLAC), based in the United States, "seeks to advance the civil and human rights of polyamorous individuals, communities, and families through legislative advocacy, public policy, and public education."